pierrediedhiou/cybersecurity-journey/glossary.md

 adversary tactics and techniques based on real-world observations
 - **MITRE** — A nonprofit organization that maintains the ATT&CK framework and other cybersecurity resources
+- **mitmproxy** — An interactive HTTPS proxy tool used to inspect and modify HTTP/HTTPS traffic, useful for analyzing web application communications
+- **MITM** — Man in the Middle attack, where an attacker secretly intercepts communications between two parties who believe they are communicating directly with each other
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services